craig-davis/craig-davis.github.io/_posts/2021-03-22-Adding-a-remote-switch-to-a-webcam-light.markdown

 ### Prepare our new switch

 I wanted a nice looking housing for the new switch.
-I found [an automative switch housing][housing] that would look great under my desk.
+I found [an automotive switch housing][housing] that would look great under my desk.
 Unfortunately it has an on/off switch and we need a momentary push-button switch.
 Fortunately, a helpful reviewer [mentioned that the switch could be replaced](https://www.amazon.com/gp/customer-reviews/R3P0TLSFIKDA57/ref=cm_cr_dp_d_rvw_ttl).

 ![Switch Housing](/img/posts/webcam-ring-light/5-switch-housing.small.jpg)